12 Most Expensive Cars Sold At An Auction: Ferrari, Mercedes And More

 Rightfully one of the most expensive cars ever sold at auction, this Ferrari machine was driven by Edoardo Lualdi-Gabardi when he won the 1962 Italian GT Championship.
 The third of the 36 GTOs from the company, the chassis 3413GT vehicle is described as “the world’s most important, desirable, and legendary motor car,” by RM Sotheby’s.

 According to Auto Express, Ferrari aficionado and vintage racer, Dr Gregory Whitten owned the grand prix car before its 2018 sale.
-Five-time Le Mans winner Derek Bell drove the car to the auction where bidding opened at USD 35 million (INR 287 crore approx.).
-Finally, it narrowed down to three bidders who competed for over ten minutes, with the final exact sum reaching USD 48,405,000 (INR 398 crore approx.).
+Five-time Le Mans winner Derek Bell drove the car to the auction where bidding opened at USD 35 million (THB 1185 million approx.).
+Finally, it narrowed down to three bidders who competed for over ten minutes, with the final exact sum reaching USD 48,405,000 (THB 1639 million approx.).

 Explaining its extraordinary demand, Evo India says, “It won the 1962 Italian GT Championship and has class wins at the 1963 & 64 Targo Florio.
 It has scored a total of 15 wins during the 1962 to 1965 GT world championship seasons.”
-Interestingly, when it was first released it was quoted at a meagre USD 18,000 (over 14 lakh approx.).
+Interestingly, when it was first released it was quoted at a meagre USD 18,000 (THB 6,09,660 approx.).

-Phantom Syntopia: Rolls-Royce And Iris Van Herpen Collaborate For A Bespoke Model
+Iris Van Herpen And Rolls-Royce Collaborate For A Haute Couture Phantom Model

 1955 Mercedes-Benz 300 SLR “Uhlenhaut Coupe”